congarr/scalebar_o_matic/README.md

 # scalebar_o_matic

-Adds a scale bar to every image in a directory and writes as new files
+Adds a 100nm scale bar to every image in a directory using FIJI (FIJI Is Just ImageJ).